-Biobuu Limited was registered in Tanzania in 2016 after three years of research on the breeding and feeding behaviors of black soldier flies.
+Biobuu Limited is an East African insect company.
+It was registered in Tanzania after three years of research on the breeding and feeding behaviors of black soldier flies.
 The company has focused on a factory model that produces high protein chicken and fish feed as well as organic compost.
 Our model is labor intensive and perfect for Africa.
 After developing our first factories in Tanzania and Kenya we are now looking to open factories all across the continent.

 Making money from maggots in Tanzania